openshift/training/11-Rollback-Activate-Lifecycle.md

 If you look at the `Browse` tab of your project, you'll see that in the `Pods` section there is a `frontend-3...` pod now.
 After a few moments, revisit the application in your web browser, and you should see the old "Welcome..." text.

+You may be wondering "Why did I get a -3 instead of going 'back' to -1?".
+The answer is that, while it is called "rollback", OpenShift only ever goes forward.
+The 3rd deployment that results from this "rollback" is technically a new deployment with its own, new `ReplicationController`.
+The YAML that describes this new `ReplicationController` (-3) looks identical to the older one (-1).
+That's just the way it works.

 ## Activate
 Corporate marketing called again.
 They think the typo makes us look hip and